beastly-eve/zorkish-sugarcube/README.md

 `<<passageactions $actionableobject1 $actionableobject2>>`

-This tag can take as many variables as Actionable Objects you define.
-It is required for each passage that uses this system.
+This tag can take as many variables as actionable subjects you define.
+An actionable subject (or "subject") is a "thing" you define that can have actions performed on it.
+This tag is required for each passage that uses this system.
 An empty variable will be ignored.
-How to set the object's options is in the Defining Objects and Actions section below.
+How to set the subject's options is in the Defining Subjects and Actions section below.

 #### Message Box Element

 The message box is a div that must be included if you want your actions to have any feedback text/messages.
-So, if the player "Looks" at an object, the text will appear in this box.
+So, if the player "Looks" at a subject, the text will appear in this box.
 By default the code is this:

 `<div id="message-box" style="height: 35px"></div>`